Virtus-Games/Defense-Your-Home-Arcade/README.md

 # Defense Your Home Arcade

-We created just 10 days for game jam.
+We created just 10 days this game for game jam.
 We are happy because, Idle arcade games, very difficult to develop.